 Majdanek, located in Lublin, eastern Poland, is an extremely large concentration camp with gas chambers and a crematorium and killing fields all still visible to this day.
 It also had a system of sub-camps like the other KL camps in eastern Poland.

 The Aktion Erntefest killings, which took place on November 3-4, 1943, are not included in most of the historical estimates of how many Jews were murdered at the camp.
 On November 3, 1943, an estimated 18,000 Jews were murdered at the Majdanek killing fields.
-Additionally, 16,000 Jews were murdered at Poniatowa killing fields and 10,000 Jews were murdered at the Trawniki killing fields.
+At two Majdanek sub-camps, in the very same aktion, 16,000 Jews were murdered at Poniatowa and 10,000 Jews were murdered at the Trawniki.
+All of these Jews were buried in killing fields or ditches in southeastern Poland.
 Additionally, smaller numbers of Jews at Krasnik camp (including Budzyn), Milejow, and Naleczow were also murdered in November 1943.

 In the book "Majdanek" by Jozef Marszalek, the author notes that the prisoners at Majdanek were from 28 countries: Albania, Austria, Belgium, Bulgaria, China, Czechoslovakia, Denmark, Estonia, Finland, France, Germany, Great Britain, Greece, Holland, Hungary, Italy, Latvia, Lithuania, Norway, Poland, Romania, Spain, Sweden, Turkey, the USSR, the United States of America, and Yugoslavia.
 Marszalek wrote that Polish citizens were 59.8% of the total, followed by citizens of the USSR at 19.8%, Czechoslovakia at 13.3%, the German Reich at 4% and France at 1.7%.
 All the other countries put together accounted for 1% of the total.
 There were a total of 54 ethnic groups represented among camp prisoners, including 25 different ethnic groups from the Soviet Union and four ethnic groups from Yugoslavia.
 According to this book, the actual names of 47,890 prisoners are known, including 7,441 women.